VitorMarvulle/letscode-adatech/README.md

 ## Salvando alterações no Git
 *uso do comando Restore
-*uso do comando Git Push
+*uso do comando GIT Push